• Recipes

 ½ Cup Toffee Bits, 7 Ounces Milk Chocolate

-• Bake the blondies for 30 minutes.
+• Bake.
+Bake the blondies for 30 minutes.
 Please note this is a timed bake.
 The top of the blondies will feel set, but a toothpick might not come out completely clean.

 Video